jlarmstrongiv/tracecamp-winter-2020/reference/setting_up_a_project.md

 import '../styles/tailwind.css';
 ```

-Now you can use tailwind anywhere across your site.
+Now you can use tailwind anywhere across your site!

 ```jsx
 import React from 'react'